 My thanks to Jack Mitchell, Ryan Smith, Alan Winston, Chris Page, Bill Olson, Michael Fuerst and Linda Leslie for their contributions to the discussion on Shared Weight.

 Enough talking — let's do some dancing.
-I want the sets to be across the hall, otherwise some of you won't experience the end effects, and I may ask for an odd number of couples in each set!
+I want the sets to be across the hall, otherwise some of you won't experience the end-effects, and I may ask for an odd number of couples in each set!
+But we need at least 8 couples in a set, otherwise it can seem to be all end-effects!

 |Song in the Night||Gene Hubert|